wandersonwhcr/k8s-examples/blackbox-exporter/README.md

 # blackbox-exporter

 This example shows how to install Blackbox Exporter.

-Prometheus `ServiceMonitor` will scrape metrics direct from `Pod` IPs and to check if `Service` is up, use `Probe` with static host address.
+Prometheus `ServiceMonitor` will only scrape metrics direct from `Pod` IPs.
+To check if `Service` is up, use `Probe` with static host address.

 ```
 k3d cluster create \